asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Required packages

-Create a ASP.NET Core Web Application named `ProtoClusterTutorial`.
+Create an ASP.NET Core Web Application named `ProtoClusterTutorial`.
 For simplicity, this tutorial will use a Minimal API.

 We'll need the following NuGet packages:
 * `Proto.Actor`